Wide Binding Cane Weaving

 pull-staples-wide-binding-cane

-Pull any staples that show on the bottom of stool
+Pull any staples that show on the bottom of the stool

 bottom-wide-binding-cane-twill-stool